pthom/clcache-msbuild-install/Readme.md

 What this tool does:
 ********************

-* grab a copy of clcache from a fork that includes a patch  for msbuild (https://github.com/pthom/clcache/tree/feature/install_for_msbuild)
+* clone clcache from a fork that includes a patch for msbuild (https://github.com/pthom/clcache/tree/feature/clcache-msbuild-install)
 * Check that python3 and pip3 are installed and are in the PATH
 * Check that the pip installed scripts are in the PATH (PYTHONHOME\Scripts)
 * Call `pip install .` from the repo and check that clcache is then in the PATH.